CASH-IT-Developer/docker-elk-filebeat/README.md

 Use the `kibana` user inside the Kibana configuration file (`kibana/config/kibana.yml`) and the `logstash_system` user inside the Logstash configuration file (`logstash/config/logstash.yml`) in place of the existing `elastic` user.

-Replace the password for the `elastic` user inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`).
+Replace the password for the `elastic` user inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`) and APM server config file (`apm-server/apm-server.yml`)

 > :information_source: Do not use the `logstash_system` user inside the Logstash *pipeline* file, it does not have
 > sufficient permissions to create indices.
 Follow the instructions at [Configuring Security in Logstash][ls-security]